Jannyboy11/ScalaPluginLoader/README.md

 So you want to write plugins in Scala?
 Great!
 Or not so great?
 Scala runtime classes are not on the class/module path by default.
 Server administrators *could* add them using the -classpath commandline option, but in reality most bukkit servers run in managed environments by minecraft-specialized server hosts.
-The standard remedy for this problem is to include the classes in your own plugin and relocate them using a shading plugin in your build process.
+The standard workaround for this problem is to include the classes in your own plugin and relocate them using a shading plugin in your build process.
 While this *does* work, it is not ideal because your plugin will increase in size by a lot.
 As of Scala 2.12.6, the standard library has a size of 3.5 MB.
 The reflection library is another 5 MB.
 Using both libraries in multiple plugins